yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2022/index.md

 	"./cooking.png| Vulkan no longer cooks itself (Xenoblade Chronicles 3)"
   >}}

-AMD users on Windows were left in the dark about Vulkan support for Xeno 3 for a bit.
+AMD users on Windows were left in the dark about Vulkan support for `Xenoblade Chronicles 3` for a bit.
-One of our testers, your writer, obtained a log with Vulkan validation errors, and determined that the crash was due to trying to use some vertex formats that were not supported by the Windows driver.
+One of our testers, [your writer](https://community.citra-emu.org/u/GoldenX86), obtained a log with Vulkan validation errors, and determined that the crash was due to trying to use some vertex formats that were not supported by the Windows driver.
 However, they were supported by `RADV`, the Linux Mesa driver. byte[] additionally identified a case of the opposite, where a format was supported by the Windows driver but not RADV, and implemented a generic workaround that would {{< gh-hovercard "8702" "substitute a compatible format for both cases," >}} fixing multiple crashes at once.